peterhinch/micropython-micropower/README.md

 ```

 The ``usb_connected`` logic simplifies debugging using a USB cable while minimising power when run without USB.
 The
 first boot detection is a potentially useful convenience.
+In general debugging micropower applications is
+simplified by using a UART rather than USB: this is discussed below.

 There are three ways to recover from standby: an rtc wakeup, a tamper input, and a wakeup input.
 See below
 for support for these in ``upower.py``.